-Mykonos is one of the most, if not the most, famous Cycladic Island of the Aegean Sea.
+Mykonos is one of the most, if not the most, famous Cycladic Islands of the Aegean.

 The First Tourists